Resume Study: How LinkedIn affects the Interview Chances of Job Applicants

 While the potential upsides of using LinkedIn are irrefutable, many job seekers still opt not to incorporate LinkedIn into their job search strategy.
 Methods such as attending job fairs, finding jobs through traditional job boards and career websites, using recruitment agencies, and other methods are used instead.
 However, even in such cases, LinkedIn plays a pivotal role in the recruitment process.
 Many recruiters will still be interested in going through a job seeker’s LinkedIn profile as part of their standard applicant review process in order to learn more about the applicant’s professional experience.

-This is what has led ResumeGo to question, “How does having a LinkedIn profile and including it on a job seeker’s resume actually affect callback rates when it comes to applying to job openings online?”
+This is what has led ResumeGo, a resume writing service, to question, “How does having a LinkedIn profile and including it on a job seeker’s resume actually affect callback rates when it comes to applying to job openings online?”
 To find the answer to this, ResumeGo conducted a field experiment from October 9, 2018 to March 8, 2019 where 24,570 fictitious resumes were submitted to job openings found on various job search websites such as Indeed, ZipRecruiter, and Glassdoor.
 A third of these resumes did not contain a link to the applicant’s LinkedIn profile, another third of these resumes included a link to the applicant’s “bare-bones” LinkedIn profile, and the remaining third of these resumes included a link to the applicant’s “comprehensive” LinkedIn profile.

 The callback rates for these three distinct types of submissions were recorded in order to determine the impact of not having a LinkedIn profile at all versus having a bare-bones LinkedIn profile versus having a comprehensive LinkedIn profile.
 The distinction between a “bare-bones” vs “comprehensive” LinkedIn profile is made in the study in order to determine how important it is to employers that applicants spend the time to build connections on LinkedIn and provide extensive detail of their work history, as opposed to simply throwing together a LinkedIn profile that provides basic information but lacks the same level of time and effort put into it.